Listen to a folder

 Hints

-• To configure a step and fill the configuration properties, click on the step icon of the canvas.
+• To configure a step and fill the configuration properties, click on the step icon in the canvas.

 • The first step you want to add is called file-watch.
 Don’t confuse it with file